jamiljami/inequality_ai/1_literature_review/0_top_tier/1_Frey_Osborne_2013/c_questions.md

 - Focus: Job automation vulnerability analysis across 702 occupations
 - [findings]: 47% of US jobs are at high risk of automation; Used machine learning (Gaussian Process classifier) to analyze 702 occupations; Found strong negative correlation between wages/education and automation risk
 - [conclusion]: The paper's findings suggest that low-skill workers will need to acquire creative and social skills to remain competitive, which will exacerbate inequality and automation effects.
-- [score]: 8.5 / 10
-    - Pros:
-        - Methodological Innovation: Novel Gaussian Process classification approach to predict automation probabilities across 702 occupations
-        - Comprehensive Data Analysis: High-quality O*NET and BLS employment data with empirical rigor
-        - Clear Engineering Bottlenecks Framework: Identifies three key bottlenecks (perception/manipulation, creative intelligence, social intelligence)
-        - Strong Empirical Findings: 47% automation risk figure and negative correlation between wages/education and automation risk
-        - Historical Context: Excellent integration of historical technological revolutions for context
-        - Technical Depth: Strong analysis of ML and robotics capabilities with specific examples
-        - Policy Relevance: Clear implications for education and workforce development
-    - Cons:
-        - Limited Policy Analysis: Focuses on technological capabilities rather than actual adoption factors
-        - No Timeline Predictions: Avoids specific timeline predictions, limiting practical utility
-        - US-Centric Analysis: Exclusively US labor market focus, limiting generalizability
-        - Missing Social Dimensions: No environmental impacts, psychological costs, or broader societal implications
-        - Limited Demographic Analysis: Only considers education level, missing age, gender, race, location
-        - No Job Quality Assessment: Focuses on displacement rather than quality of remaining jobs
-        - Regulatory Blind Spot: Acknowledges but doesn't analyze regulatory impact on adoption
-        - Business Size Blind Spot: No differentiation between large corporations and SMEs

-## Paper Limitations:
-- Focuses on technological capability, not actual adoption
-- Doesn't account for wage levels, capital prices, or labor shortages
-- Regulatory and political factors not considered
-- No timeline predictions for engineering breakthroughs
+- [score]: 8.5 / 10 - The paper demonstrates significant strengths in its methodological rigor and empirical analysis, while having some notable limitations in scope and practical application.
+Its major strengths include pioneering a novel Gaussian Process classification methodology for predicting automation across 702 occupations, utilizing comprehensive O*NET and BLS employment data, clearly identifying key engineering bottlenecks (perception/manipulation, creative intelligence, social intelligence), producing strong empirical findings around the 47% automation risk and wage-education correlations, providing excellent historical context on technological revolutions, conducting deep technical analysis of ML/robotics capabilities, and offering clear workforce development implications.
+However, the paper has several key limitations that constrain its broader applicability: it focuses narrowly on technological capabilities rather than actual adoption factors and timelines, doesn't account for wage levels, capital prices, or labor shortages in adoption decisions, analyzes only the US labor market while overlooking international differences, provides limited analysis of regulatory impacts and business size differences between large corporations and SMEs, and neglects broader societal impacts including environmental effects, psychological factors, demographic considerations beyond education, and job quality metrics.
+The lack of timeline predictions for engineering breakthroughs and the narrow focus on technical feasibility rather than practical implementation further limit the paper's ability to make concrete predictions about the pace and scope of workplace automation.

 ## Research Questions:
 - The paper is strongest on technical methodology and employment analysis but weaker on policy implications and broader social impacts.